kbparagua/paloma/README.md

 };
 ```

-Or you can easily pass the prototype value as the 2nd argument of the `Paloma.controller` method.
+Or you can pass the prototype value as the 2nd argument of the `Paloma.controller` method.

 ```js
 Paloma.controller('Articles', {